Howard's Point Marina, run by characters and 'lake kids,' is a keeper on Lake Minnetonka

 "I didn't want to sell, but if that was going to happen, I wanted to have the best chance to keep it a neighborhood marina," Susan said.

-She knew of Davis’ interest in doing that.
-He bought it and, three years later, the traditions of Howard’s Point Marina remain.
-Primarily recreation boats in the slips; fishing boats and pontoons for rent; and at the gas pump.
+She knew of Davis' interest in doing that.
+He bought it and, three years later, the traditions of Howard's Point Marina remain.
+Primarily recreation boats in the slips; fishing boats and pontoons for rent; and a busy gas pump.

 "Crappies have been hot," Olson said, and now there's a cold-weather walleye opener on Saturday.